Academic Entry Requirements

 Students must show a proficiency in English to be accepted for a degree programme.
 Good news - many universities and colleges provide English language training courses for students hoping to study with them.
 There are also over 100 private English language training schools nationwide which run short and long-term courses.

 The list below indicates the minimum standards in English which should be met.
+All English language certificates must have been issued within 2 years of the expected commencement date of your course.
 In certain circumstances, results in examinations other than those outlined below may be accepted as proof of ability.

 |Irish Leaving Certificate in English||Ordinary level grade D|